-How a close relationship with God can
+A close faithful relationship with God can

-Now, you may recognise the guy, to the left, from the homepage of this website.
-He asks the confronting question, “Should I care whether God exists?”
-And that is a question that sat with me as well, prior to what I refer to here as my audit of ‘Christian faith in action within everyday life’.
+Now you may recognise the guy, in the image, from the ‘homepage’ of this website.
+He asks the challenging question, “Should I care whether God exists?”
+And that is a question that once sat with me as well.
+That is, prior to what I refer to here as my audit of ‘Christian faith in action within everyday life’.

 2. GETTING A ‘HANDLE’ ON LIFE